 The neat thing about this beautiful “glass” sculpture is that it is flexible and can be re-shaped again and again!
 Emily was so proud of her sculpture, and they are simple and frugal to make using materials you probably already have on-hand.

-Emily spent a long time sprinkling bits of bright tissue paper scraps on top — so colorful!
+Emily spent a long time sprinkling bits of bright colored tissue paper scraps on top — so colorful!

 She didn’t need any encouragement from me to cover the entire circle!